The PSSRU’s mission is to conduct high quality research on social and health care to inform and influence policy, practice and theory.

 PSSRU at Kent

-The PSSRU at the University of Kent, directed by Dr Karen Jones, is based in the School of Social Policy, Sociology and Social Research in Canterbury.
+The PSSRU at the University of Kent, directed (for a fixed term) by Dr Karen Jones, is based in the School of Social Policy, Sociology and Social Research in Canterbury.
 Over the last ten years, PSSRU at Kent has been awarded almost 100 new research grants, totalling about £15 million, and has been involved in a number of key policy and practice discussions.
 PSSRU at Kent was a founding member of the School for Social Care Research (SSCR) when it was set up in 2009, along with the Tizard Centre at the University of Kent.
 In early 2014 the University of Kent was awarded continued membership of SSCR.
 PSSRU at Kent produces the annual volumes of Unit Costs of Health and Social Care, which are widely used by policy-makers, providers and the research community.

 The PSSRU is one of the leading social care research groups, not just in the UK, but internationally.
 Since its establishment, PSSRU has had considerable impact on national social care policy in the UK and in a number of other countries.
 PSSRU at LSE has also established itself as the leading European group on mental health economics and policy, and has an excellent worldwide reputation for its work in this field.